lightside-instruments/docs/README.md

 * Complete board design and BOM not only schematic

 # Installation
-I started off with a default image (2022-01-28-raspios-bullseye-armhf-lite.img different one will likely work too) on the Raspberry Zero W (or other Raspberry Pi 2-4).
+I started off with a default image (2023-12-05-raspios-bookworm-armhf-lite.img) different one will likely work too) on the Raspberry Zero W (or other Raspberry Pi 2-4).
 Create empty file named ssh in the 'boot' partition to enable ssh.
 Boot and log in as root.
 Configure internet connectivity.
-Follow these steps:
+Follow these steps (N.B. if you are using version older than bookworm use 4.3.5-lsi4 instead of 4.3.5-lsi5):

 ```
 apt-get -y update
 apt-get -y upgrade
 apt-get -y install git
-git clone -b debian/4.3.5-lsi4 https://github.com/lightside-instruments/gpib-debian.git gpib
+git clone -b debian/4.3.5-lsi5 https://github.com/lightside-instruments/gpib-debian.git gpib
 rsync -rav gpib/ gpib_4.3.5
 rm -rf gpib_4.3.5/.git
 rm -rf gpib_4.3.5/debian